arosien/scalaz-base-talk-201208/slides.md

 # Memoization

-The goal: cache the result of the expensive computation.
+The goal: cache the result of a expensive computation.

     !scala
-    /*
-     * Assumption: produces the same
-     * output for every input, i.e.,
-     * is referentially-transparent.
-     */
     def expensive(foo: Foo): Bar = ...

     val f: Foo